c247/ExploringGo/README.md

-# ExploringGo
+# Go Developers Guide
-Exploring Go - interfaces, go routines, channels and more
+Exploring Go - interfaces, go routines, channels and more - Part of Udemy Course